 Melissa has received recognition from several directories and publications for her work in complex employment matters.
-For example, she has been recognized in Chambers USA, Chambers and Partners (2020-2022), Benchmark Litigation, Euromoney Institutional Investor PLC (2021), The Best Lawyers in America, Woodward/White, Inc. (2013-2022), Acritas Stars (2020), D CEO Magazine’s Dallas 500, D Magazine Partners (2017-2019), D Magazine's "Best Lawyers in Dallas," D Magazine and Partners (2018), Texas Super Lawyers, Thomson Reuters (2009-2013, 2018-2021), among other recognitions.
-In addition to being named a D CEO influential leader in North Texas, Melissa’s successful defense of Marathon Oil Company in an ERISA pension plan case helped the Haynes and Boone labor and employment team secure Texas Lawyer’s “Litigation Section of the Year” award in 2013, the inaugural year the award was presented.
+For example, she has been recognized in Chambers USA, Chambers and Partners (2020-2022), Benchmark Litigation, Euromoney Institutional Investor PLC (2021-2022), The Best Lawyers in America, Woodward/White, Inc. (2013-2023), Acritas Stars (2020), D CEO Magazine’s Dallas 500, D Magazine Partners (2017-2019), D Magazine's "Best Lawyers in Dallas," D Magazine and Partners (2018), Texas Super Lawyers, Thomson Reuters (2009-2013, 2018-2022), among other recognitions.
+In addition to being named a D CEO influential leader in North Texas, Melissa’s successful defense of Marathon Oil Company in an ERISA pension plan case helped the Haynes Boone labor and employment team secure Texas Lawyer’s “Litigation Section of the Year” award in 2013, the inaugural year the award was presented.
 Melissa represented Marathon’s plan administrator against relatives of a deceased participant.

 In addition to complex employment situations, Melissa is also regularly called upon by clients to provide advice on day-to-day employment law issues.
 Melissa is a frequent speaker for local and national audiences on a variety of labor and employment and litigation issues and is an active member of the American Bar Association and the Dallas Bar Association.

 - Represented a television broadcasting company in an age discrimination case filed by the Equal Employment Opportunity Commission regarding a former reporter.